Massimo Donati: Bari

 On 27 August 2009, Donati left Celtic and signed a four-year contract with Serie A newcomers Bari.

 Palermo

 On 18 January 2012, Donati left Bari for Palermo in Serie A.

 Hellas Verona

 In June 2013, Donati was signed by Hellas Verona.

 Bari

 On 26 August 2014, Donati returned to Bari.
 He scored his first goal in the 2014–15 Serie B season on 13 September 2014, during a 1–1 draw with Frosinone.

 Hamilton Academical

 On 18 July 2016, Donati returned to Scotland to sign for Hamilton Academical.
 He scored on his debut as Hamilton won 3–0 against St Mirren in the Scottish League Cup.
 On 9 November 2016, Donati signed a new contract, keeping him at the club until 2019.

-In January 2018, Hamilton announced that they had agreed with Donati to cancel his existing playing contract, in order for him to begin a coaching career.
+In January 2018, Hamilton announced that they had agreed with Donati to cancel his existing playing contract, for him to begin a coaching career.
 Donati had also been coaching the Hamilton under-15 team.